 if you mean capacitor, try .02uF for hot humbucker-types and .05 for vintage fender pickups.

-The no load pot is billed as a normal 250k pot from 0-9, with 10 being a simple bypass switch which takes the pot out of the circuit.
+pretty sure that a no-load on "9" would be like a regular 250k on "9".The no load pot is billed as a normal 250k pot from 0-9, with 10 being a simple bypass switch which takes the pot out of the circuit.
 You're saying, on 9, that pot doesn't behave like a normal pot would on 10?

-The problem is there with all three pickups, all five combinations.
+on stock american standards, the tbx only affected the middle and bridge pickups. (of course, if you're set to N+M, then both tone pots will affect that setting.)The problem is there with all three pickups, all five combinations.
 That's why I asked if the whole curcuit is affected by the TBX, because even the neck pup has that plastic sound.
 It sounded that way when I had the stock Fender pups in there, as well as other previous pickup experiments.